-When we get together to celebrate unsurprisingly, a pint of Guinness is often part of the order.
-Though it does depend on the drinker; some prefer other types of beer, wine, cocktails or whiskey (with many locally distilled options for the latter).
-In any case, a celebration isn’t required for a get-together and it’s all about finding the perfect Dublin pub to call your own.
+When we get together to celebrate unsurprisingly, a pint of Dublin-brewed Guinness is often part of the order.
+Though it does depend on the drinker; many enjoy whiskey (with many locally distilled options).
+In any case, a celebration isn’t required for a get-together and what’s more important is finding the perfect Dublin pub to call your own.
 With over 700 of them, it’s actually tricky to walk through the city without passing one.

 When I eat completely local, I’m likely to head to Camden Street.
 One of my favourites in this row of restaurants is Sunil Ghai’s Pickle.
 The food is always memorable — incredibly flavourful, beautifully presented Northern Indian cuisine using locally sourced Irish ingredients.
 It’s one to book in advance.

-Other standouts in that same neighbourhood include stylish Spanish-themed Uno Mas with a menu that changes daily; the sweetly hidden-away Cake Café, accessed through a bookshop; Zaytoon for unpretentious but delicious Persian (think halal kebabs, a late-night staple); and Mister S featuring live-fired sustainable fish and produce sourced from local ethical farms.
-And that’s only a few of the many here…
+Other standouts in that same neighbourhood include stylish Spanish-influenced Uno Mas with a menu that changes daily; the sweetly hidden-away Cake Café, accessed through a bookshop; Zaytoon for unpretentious, delicious Persian (think halal kebabs, a late-night staple); and Mister S featuring live-fired sustainable fish and produce sourced from local ethical farms.
+And that’s only a few of the many choices here…

 My city is known for making… Guinness!
 Whether or not you’re not a fan, it’s hard to deny its worldwide fame, and even non-drinkers enjoy Dublin’s most popular tourist attraction, the home of the Black Stuff.
 If you simply must buy branded merchandise, this is the place; be on the lookout for products from their sustainable collection.

 The best old-school food market in Dublin is on Moore Street, an open-air fruit, vegetable and flower market running Monday-Saturday.
-One of the oldest of its kind, there’s a longstanding tradition of bargains, banter and echoing vendors’ cries of “Bananas, get yer bananas here!
-Only a euro!”
+One of the oldest of its kind, there’s a longstanding tradition of bargains and banter amid echoing vendors’ cries: “Bananas, get yer bananas here!
+Only a euro fifty the bunch!”
 The best market to buy everyday items is George’s Street Arcade, a striking red-brick building with over 40 independent traders for vintage, vinyl, accessories, artwork, books, bags — you name it.
 Browse, buy, or stop to grab a fresh cinnamon bun at Simon’s Place; do it all indoors, out of the weather and under one roof.